 - ice cubes optional

 It looks like a lot but it is quick to assemble I promise.
 For this recipe you can use most spirits.
-I’ve written vodka in the recipe but you can also make this with gin, white rum or spiced rum.
+I’ve written vodka in the old fashioned Christmas punch recipe but you can also make this with gin, white rum or spiced rum.
 It’s a hugely adaptable drink which is why I love it.

 I’ve even made this without the alcohol and left the different spirits to the side so people can add their favourite and make it as strong as they like.
 It’s a really popular way of doing it at parties.
 The cocktail without the spirit is also pretty delicious.

-There is nothing better than getting your hands round a delicious winter warming Christmas cocktail!
+There is nothing better than getting your hands round a delicious winter warming cranberry Christmas punch!

 What is a traditional Christmas drink?